-The Japanese navy’s “Gekko” was a high-performance twin-engined fighter that fought the American B-29 Superfortress.
-It was armed with up to three upward-firing 20mm cannon.
-It had a crude radar which reportedly didn’t work.
-The Rabid Models version is the J1N1-S, the night fighter. (but the radar antenna decoration isn’t included)
+The Japanese Imperial Navy’s “Gekko” (Moonlight) was a twin-engined fighter that mainly fought against the American B-29 Superfortress.
+It was armed with two upward-firing 20mm cannon.
+It had a crude radar which reportedly didn’t work well, but the plane performed its task reasonably well.
+The Rabid Models version is the J1N1-S, the night fighter. (the radar antenna decoration isn’t included with the kit).

 The model is not assembled or painted, so the customer needs to supply glue, paint, and other hobby tools, servos, motors, and electronics in order to put it together.
 This model is designed for two 1300kv/1oz size brushless motors and 3-bladed 9×7 propellers (not included but available separately).

 The prototype model is shown with experimental cowls – but we now have custom-made PVC cowls that are formed from 2-liter soda-pop bottles which are available from Rabid Models (but not included with the kit).
 The prototype is also shown with a home-made antenna array and wire landing gear, which is not included with the kit – details like this are not difficult to add.
 The LG does add some weight but this model has a large wing and can handle it well.